1dZb1/MagicNodes/README.md

 1. Clone or download this repo into `ComfyUI/custom_nodes/`
 2. Install helpers: `pip install -r requirements.txt`
 3. I recomend, take my negative LoRA `mg_7lambda_negative.safetensors` in HF https://huggingface.co/DD32/mg_7lambda_negative/blob/main/mg_7lambda_negative.safetensors and place the file in ComfyUI, to `ComfyUI/models/loras`
-4. If you have `custom_nodes\comfyui_controlnet_aux\` installed and there is a depth model, then it is usually "picked up" automatically, if not, then, download model `depth_anything_v2_vitl.pth` https://huggingface.co/depth-anything/Depth-Anything-V2-Large/tree/main and place inside in to `depth-anything/` folder.
+4. If you have `custom_nodes/comfyui_controlnet_aux/` installed and there is a depth model, then it is usually "picked up" automatically, if not, then, download model `depth_anything_v2_vitl.pth` https://huggingface.co/depth-anything/Depth-Anything-V2-Large/tree/main and place inside in to `depth-anything/` folder.
+5. Download https://huggingface.co/lllyasviel/sd_control_collection/tree/main `diffusers_xl_depth_full.safetensors` and place into `ComfyUI/models/controlnet`
+6. Download a CLIP Vision model and place it under `ComfyUI/models/clip_vision` (e.g., https://huggingface.co/openai/clip-vit-large-patch14; heavy alternative: https://huggingface.co/laion/CLIP-ViT-H-14-laion2B-s32B-b79K).
+SuperSimple/CADE will use it for reference-based polish.
-5. Workflows
+7. Workflows
 Folder `workflows/` contains ready-to-use graphs:
 - `mg_SuperSimple-Workflow.json` — one-node pipeline (2/3/4 steps) with presets
 - `mg_Easy-Workflow.json` — the same logic built from individual Easy nodes.
-You can save this workflow to ComfyUI `ComfyUI\user\default\workflows`
+You can save this workflow to ComfyUI `ComfyUI/user/default/workflows`
 6. Restart ComfyUI.
 Nodes appear under the "MagicNodes" categories.

 I strongly recommend use `mg_Easy-Workflow` workflow + default settings + your model and my negative LoRA `mg_7lambda_negative.safetensors`, for best result.